 - The fortress is one of seven Unesco World Heritage sites in Finland.

-To get a good overall picture of life in the fortress in the 18th and 19th centuries, watch the Suomenlinna Experience short film in Suomenlinna Museum, located in the Visitor Centre, and take a guided tour.
+To get a good overall picture of life in the fortress in the 18th and 19th centuries, watch the Suomenlinna Experience short film in Suomenlinna Museum, located in the middle of the fortress in Suomenlinna Centre, and take a guided tour.

 Plan your visit

 Are you planning on visiting Suomenlinna in the summer or winter?
 Would you like to take a guided tour or explore the fortress on your own?
 Allow 1-2 hours in the winter and 2-4 hours in the summer for your visit.
 Go to the Plan your visit page.

 The fortress was built in the 18th century to fortify defences at the eastern part of the Swedish Empire.
 After the fortress fell under Russian rule at the beginning of the 19th century, its role was to guard the shipping channels to St. Petersburg.